bugfender/rn-bugfender/README.md

 You are done!

 ### iOS - Cocoapods
-If your iOS project contains a Podfile "react-native link" should have added a new line to your project:
+If your iOS project contains a Podfile "react-native link" should have added a new line to it like this one:

 `pod 'RNBugfender', :path => '../node_modules/@bugfender/rn-bugfender'`